-The Kungarakan language was once considered an extinct language, but through the commitment and passion of Kungarakan people and others, Ngun Kungarakany is now considered a phoenix language, revived and ready to be spoken in its full glory.
+The Kungarakan language was considered an extinct Indigenous language, however, through the commitment and passion of Kungarakan people and others, Ngun Kungarakany is rising out of the ashes and well on its way to be recognised as a Pheonix language.
+Revived and ready to be spoken in its full glory.

 “Aborigines identify themselves by the language they speak and this gives them certain dignity and significance as a special group of people.